dyne/fabchain/README.md

 `data/genesis.json` ready for your local node.

-Then if using the [devops](devops) tools to create the nodes one can copy genesis.json inside that directory and run `make list-bootnodes` to make sure its copied on each node and the bootnode ENR address returned.
+Then if using the [devops](devops) tools to create the nodes one can copy genesis.json inside that directory and run `make init-bootnodes` to make sure its copied on each node and the bootnode ENR address returned.

-The ENR addressess will be needed to compile the `bootnodes.csv`

-Both `genesis.json` and `bootnodes.csv` will need to be uploaded on each node.
+Both `genesis.json` and `bootnodes.csv` need to be uploaded on each new node for the network to function.

 **[🔝 back to top](#toc)**